 In this particular case Jon Miller has clearly gone too far away in ridiculing the value of PPC agencies in an effort to make a case for his marketing automation software.

-That’s the fox eying to steal some eggs out of your henhouse every month, for doing pretty much nothing!
+That’s a real desperate ‘Fox’ eyeing to steal some eggs out of your henhouse every month, for doing pretty much nothing.